F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-policybuildersingle.rst

 - The security engineer regularly checks the sugestions directly on the BIG-IP WebUI and cleans the irrelevant suggestions.
 - Once the cleaning is done, the Terraform engineer (who can also be the security engineer) issues a Terraform apply for the current suggestions.
 You can filter the suggestions on their scoring level (from 5% to 100%, with 100% being the highest confidence level).
--Every suggestions application can be tracked on Terraform and can easily be roll-backed if needed.
+- Every suggestions application can be tracked on Terraform and can easily be roll-backed if needed.

 Pre-requisites